Snoop, eavesdropper, nosey: Its easy to fall into one of these categories when the open-plan office fails to provide privacy.

 According to Koenig, Panel height needs to be 18 to 24 inches above the sound source, and [for] most people sitting in an ergonomic chair the standard mouth is 42 inches above the floor.
 Brown also recommends a height of 60 to 65 inches for systems furniture panels.

-, ventilating, and air-conditioning (HVAC) systems run quieter and smoother.
+New heating, ventilating, and air-conditioning (HVAC) systems run quieter and smoother.
 The hum of blowing air no longer disguises information contained in phone conversations and confidential office discussions.
 Sound masking is capable of doing just what its name implies masking sound.
 Composed of a signal generator, equalizer, amplifier, and speakers, such a system introduces a low-level electronic sound into the space to cover or mask intelligible conversation.
 It sounds much like gentle blowing air out of an air diffuser, says Koenig.

 An effective sound masking system is not detectable.
 Its comparable to surround-sound and the location of individual speakers cannot be discerned.

 The installation process varies in existing buildings where sound masking systems must be gradually ramped up.
 Over four to six weeks, the system is turned up roughly 1.5 decibels every Friday night when employees leave.
 Increases are no longer necessary once the level has been raised to NC 40, or 48 decibels, according to the ASID.

 In new construction, the system is installed similarly, with a gradual increase over 15- to 30-foot increments from the reception desk to the open-office space, ensuring that employees are not blasted with sound upon entering any given area.
 The system can be immediately set to the appropriate level because individuals entering the new building are unfamiliar with its sound.
 The noise generated from a sound masking system may be mistakenly attributed to a buildings HVAC system.